plan-systems/design-docs/PLAN-API-Documentation.md

 ## Primary APIs

-PLAN features 6 primary surfaces of extension and interoperability.
+PLAN features six primary areas of extension and interoperability.
 Together, they reflect PLAN's engineering mission to be modular, future-proof, and adaptable.
-Importantly, they work together to allow non-technical users to use and harness inherently complicated technologies in the way graphical operating systems in the 90s allowed non-technical users to use personal computers without having to use a command line interface.

 |     Area of Interoperability    | Purpose                                                                                                                                     |
 |:-------------------------------:|---------------------------------------------------------------------------------------------------------------------------------------------|